The Ultimate Guide to Exploring the Northern South Island

 Abel Tasman National Park

-Abel Tasman National Park is the jewel in the crown of Northern South Island.
+Abel Tasman National Park is the jewel in the crown of the Northern South Island.
 It’s home to some of the most beautiful beaches in New Zealand with the most amazing turquoise blue water.
 The best way to experience the beauty of this area is by boat.
 So be sure to book a Kayak Tour and/or Water Taxi before your visit.

 Must dos: Split Apple Rock, Kayak Tours (check out Golden Bay Kayaks), Water Taxis, Cable Bay